 Intermediaries may elect to use FMAX's standalone reporting service.
-This service provides reporting and billing administration on accounts managed or serviced by the Intermediary and custodied at FIWA's affiliate, National Financial Services LLC ("NFS") or another custodian, but not held within an FMAX Advisory Program or the Intermediary Management Tool Suite.
+This service provides reporting and billing administration on accounts managed or serviced by the Intermediary and custodied at FIWA's affiliate, National Financial Services LLC ("NFS") or another custodian, but not held within an FMAX Advisory Program or the Advisor Model Management program.
 In addition, Intermediaries may offer their Investor clients the ability to include assets not held within an FMAX Advisory Program in FMAX client reports alongside their FMAX Advisory Program assets.
 These non-advisory assets can be custodied at NFS or another custodian.
 The Intermediary is solely responsible for monitoring and managing these reporting only assets, as well as any presentation of the assets in the FMAX client reports.
+Intermediaries may also purchase additional reporting services that provide enhanced reporting on an Investor's FMAX and non-FMAX holdings ("Data Aggregation Reporting").